Sometimes you don’t need much to transform a basic recipe into something totes-capotes special.

 I mean, how couldn’t it?
 It’s so easy.
 So delicious.
 So healthy.
 So fast.

-Bam, food processor on the counter (I ♡ mine (affiliate) so much, it processes anything and everything and has an extra-side chute 🙌🏻 Add chickpeas, lemon juice, spices, garlic (entire cloves, no time to mince in advance!) and olive oil – and bingo bango, off we go.
+Bam, food processor on the counter (I ♡ mine from Breville so much (its this one on Amazon!*), it processes anything and everything and has an extra-side chute 🙌🏻 Add chickpeas, lemon juice, spices, garlic (entire cloves, no time to mince in advance!) and olive oil – and bingo bango, off we go.

 You can easily make hummus with an immersion blender or a regular blender, too.
 If you have a Vitamix, you’ll get the smoothest hummus ever!
 But I think I like it best made in a food processor, not 100% smooth but light and airy, almost whipped.